NOFAs (Notice of Funds Available)

 Experience Requirements:

-• Extensive and proven experience in field of technology or human resource diversity program development
+• Extensive and proven experience in field of technology access or assistive technology

 • Proficient using Microsoft Office Suite